Reading time 7 minutes.

 • Where were your children born?

-• Is your child your biological, adopted, or your spouse's?
+• Are your children biological, adopted, or stepchildren?

 Related: Do You Need an Attorney at Your Green Card Interview?